AGMach7/scala/README.md

 ## Collections

-  Scala offers a rich set of collection types that serve various purposes, from storing and manipulating data to facilitating functional programming constructs.
-Collections can be broadly categorized into two main types: **Immutable Collections** and **Mutable Collections.**
+  Scala's rich set of collection types plays a crucial role in storing and manipulating data, offering both **immutability** and **mutability** to cater to diverse programming needs.

   "All collection classes are found in the package `scala.collection` or one of its sub-packages mutable and immutable.
 Most collection classes needed by client code exist in three variants, which are located in packages `scala.collection`, `scala.collection.immutable`, and `scala.collection.mutable`, respectively.
 Each variant has different characteristics with respect to mutability. [...]
 The following figure shows all collections in package scala.collection.
 These are all high-level abstract classes or traits, which generally have mutable as well as immutable implementations." ([source](https://docs.scala-lang.org/overviews/collections-2.13/overview.html#:~:text=All%20collection%20classes,respect%20to%20mutability))